Molly Caudery: Athletics career

 Caudery won bronze at the 2024 European Athletics Championships in Rome, Italy, on 10 June 2024, clearing 4.73 m which was 5cms behind champion Angelica Moser.

 She set a new British record with a world-leading vault of 4.92 m at the Toulouse Capitole Perche meet in France on 22 June 2024.

 A week later Caudery won the British outdoor title with a jump of 4.83 m to confirm her place at the 2024 Summer Olympics.
 At the Games in Paris she did not qualify for the final after failing three times at her opening height of 4.55m.

 In February 2025, Caudery won the World Athletics Indoor Tour Gold title by taking two first places and a second across competition.
 The following month she finished fourth at the 2025 World Athletics Indoor Championships in China.

 She won the Doha Diamond League on 16 May 2025, with a jump of 4.75 m.
 Caudery then won a third consecutive British outdoor title at the 2025 UK Athletics Championships.

 At the 2025 World Athletics Championships in Tokyo, Japan, she injured her ankle during the warm-up before the qualifying competition and withdrew.

+On 22 March 2026, at the 2026 World Athletics Indoor Championships in Poland, Caudery won the world indoor pole-vault title after successfully jumping 4.85 m.

+Caudery won the Diamond League Golden Gala in Rome on 4 June 2026, jumping 4.80 m.
+Nine days later, on 13 June 2026, she announced she had undergone emergency spinal surgery to remove part of a spinal disc and consequently would miss the rest of the season.